How to ensure financial support doesn’t lead to chronic mooching.

 A boomerang family is a relatively new trend that gained traction during and after the Great Recession.
 This is where adult children move back home after leaving the nest for college or their first job, only to come back within a few years because they cannot support themselves on their own.
 The concept certainly existed before the Great Recession, but high youth unemployment rates combined with issues like overwhelming student loan debt have left many young adults stuck at rates that had never been seen before.

 The information below is designed to help parents with boomerang kids that have moved back in the house.
 It helps you navigate the tough financial environment the situation can create in your household, so you can avoid conflict and ensure you’re helping without becoming a crutch.
 If you need help or the added financial burden is proving too much for your outlook, we can help.
-Call Consolidated Credit today at or complete an online application to request a free debt and budget evaluation with a certified credit counselor.
+Call Consolidated Credit today at to request a free debt and budget evaluation with a certified credit counselor.

 Tip No. 1: Set ground rules early